FLIP IT | Ask Rachel

 Stick with her feelings so that she can learn some healthy coping skills when the troubles in her life get overwhelming.
 I wish you calm and serenity as you embark on this FLIP IT journey.
 Let me know how it goes!

 This is a tough one and I’m not sure I have any miracle answers, but I’ll try.

-2. Focus on feelings.
+- Focus on feelings.
 We can only imagine what these children must be feeling and what “ick” they may be trying to cope with.
 Saying good-bye and coming to school can be very overwhelming.
 Sometimes just validating, “yes, I know it is scary, and you are so sad to leave mommy,” can calm a child down.

-A FLIP might sounds like this…
+A FLIP might sound like this:

 F – “I see you are so sad to leave mommy.”